-This required, non-refundable, fee benefits LACC students by enabling your ASO to respond to legislative issues which impact students directly, i.e. tuition increases, textbook taxes, community college funding.
-The ASO advocates and lobbies on your behalf and is your legally designated liaison with the college, the District, the State Chanc ellor's Office, and other state and federal governmental organizations.
-You may waive your right to be represented by completing a form available in the Office of Student Life, Learning Resource Center 2nd floor or the Business Office, AD 111.
+This required, non-refundable, fee benefits LACC students by enabling your ASG to respond to legislative issues which impact students directly, i.e. tuition increases, textbook taxes, community college funding.
+The ASG advocates and lobbies on your behalf and is your legally designated liaison with the college, the District, the State Chancellor's Office and other state and federal governmental organizations.
+The Student Representation Fee is MANDATORY, however a student may for religious, political, financial or moral reasons refuse to pay the student Rep. Fee.
+Complete a Student Rep Fee Waiver form available in the Office of Student Life & Leadership Development office.
+Student Union Building Room 219.
 The completed Student Rep Fee Waiver must be filed at the Business Office.